JamesLiu12/hw00-intro-base/README.md

 2. In the Settings tab, under Pages, make sure it says your site is published at some url -- clicking it should show your live demo.

-> **Note:** If the workflow fails on its very first run with an error about the `github-pages` environment not existing, that just means step 3 above (selecting "GitHub Actions" as the source) hasn't been done yet -- do that, then re-run the failed workflow from the Actions tab.
+> **Note:** If the workflow fails on its very first run with an error about the `github-pages` environment not existing, that just means step 3 above (selecting "GitHub Actions" as the source) hasn't been done yet.
+Perform step 3, then re-run the failed workflow from the Actions tab.

 ## Submission
 1. Create a pull request to this repository with your completed code.